-Andy joined Duncan Aviation in 1997 working as a cabinet shop technician in Battle Creek, Michigan.
+Andy joined Duncan Aviation in 1997 working as a cabinet shop technician.
 He spent time leading teams in both cabinet and completions and was promoted to assistant manager of interior completions.
 In 2008, Andy became involved in Duncan Aviation's OEM completions program and was promoted to Program Manager one year later.

 Andy has a Bachelor's of Arts degree and a Master's of Fine Arts degree.

 Andy and his wife Pam enjoy spending time with their two daughters and going to their cabin on the Au Sable River in northern Michigan.
 Andy enjoys fly fishing and likes to stay in shape by practicing yoga, biking to work, and exercising in the workout facility at Duncan Aviation.